 Lung Cancer Screening - You Need to Know

-Lung cancer is the leading cause of cancer death in both men and women in the United States and has been closely associated with smoking for nearly 50 years.
-Between 80 to 90 percent of the lung cancer cases are a result of smoking.
+Lung cancer is the leading cause of cancer death in both men and women in the United States.
+The disease has been closely associated with smoking since 1964, when the Surgeon General’s report concluded that tobacco smoke was a cause of lung cancer.
+Today, smoking is thought to cause up to 80 to 90 percent of the lung cancer cases.

 Receive a Lung Cancer Screening

 Screening studies are recommended to be done in high risk populations.
 Smokers (both current and former) are an example of high-risk candidates for screening.
 Additional criteria for lung cancer screening candidates include the following:

 - Patients are 55 to 77 years old.

 - Patients have had a 30 pack-year history (one pack a day for 30 years or two packs a day for 15 years).